How to Make Oobleck

 Did you know you can make Oobleck with only two ingredients?
-It’s so much fun to play with and easier to make than slime!
 Sometimes it’s liquid, sometimes it’s solid, but it’s always fun to play with!
-With ingredients that are found in your pantry anyone can make this.

 Whenever I need a quick activity to keep the kids entertained on a rainy day or when they are bored I grab cornstarch and water then mix up a batch of Oobleck.